MetaMask/snaps/packages/examples/packages/get-file/README.md

 - `getFile`: Returns a static JSON file.
 - `getFileInBase64`: Returns the same static JSON file in Base64.
+- `getFileInHex`: Returns the same static JSON file in hexadecimal.

 For more information, you can refer to
 [the end-to-end tests](./src/index.test.ts).